ipesoft/rep/README.rst

 Installation
 ============

 Besides a web server, you'll need Python, Django and a relational database compatible with Django.
-The application was developed with Apache 2.2, PostgreSQL 8.4 and Django 1.5.1.
+The application was developed with Apache 2.2, PostgreSQL 8.4, Python 2.7 and Django 1.5.1.
+All third party Django apps are already included, so you don't need to install them.
 After installing the basic software, create a new database, copy settings.py.ref to settings.py and edit the configuration.
 If you want to learn more about Django settings you can look at: https://docs.djangoproject.com/en/1.5/topics/settings/

 In particular, you need to pay attention to the following parts: